seed-rs/seed/README.md

 The Quickstart repo includes these, but you'll still need to do the rename.
 You can then use `./build.sh` or `.\build.ps1`

-For development, you can view your app using a dev server, or by opening the HTML file in a browser.
-For example, after installing the  [http crate](https://crates.io/crates/https), run `http`.
+For development, you can view your app using a shimmed Python dev server described above, (Run `python server.py`) or by opening the HTML file in a browser.
-Or with [Python](https://www.python.org/) installed, run `python -m http.server` from your crate's root.

 For details, reference [the wasm-bindgen documention](https://rustwasm.github.io/wasm-bindgen/whirlwind-tour/basic-usage.html).
 In the future, I'd like the build script and commands above to be replaced by [wasm-pack](https://github.com/rustwasm/wasm-pack).